Octopus vs OVO (2023 Comparison)

 Who are OVO Energy?

-OVO has been trading since 2009 and has over 5 million domestic customers across the UK.
+OVO has been trading since 2009 and has over five million domestic customers across the UK.
 They focus on providing greener energy to customers.
 They also take part in other green initiatives, like planting over 1 million trees per year.

 Over the last five years, they have won several awards, including the USwitch Supplier of the Year award in 2017 and 2019.